pagkly/Zed/Investopedia3/What Is a Corporate Bond.md

 In the investment hierarchy, high-quality corporate bonds are considered a relatively safe and conservative investment.
 Investors building balanced portfolios often add bonds in order to offset riskier investments such as growth stocks.
 Over a lifetime, these investors tend to add more bonds and fewer risky investments in order to safeguard their accumulated capital.
 Retirees often invest a larger portion of their assets in bonds in order to establish a reliable income supplement.

-In general, corporate bonds are considered to have a higher risk than U.S. [government bonds](https://www.investopedia.com/terms/g/government-bond.asp).
-As a result, interest rates are almost always higher on corporate bonds, even for companies with top-flight [credit quality](https://www.investopedia.com/terms/c/creditquality.asp).
-The difference between the yields on highly-rated corporate bonds and U.S. Treasuries is called the [credit spread](https://www.investopedia.com/terms/c/creditspread.asp).
+In general, corporate bonds are considered to have a higher risk than U.S. [[government bonds]](https://www.investopedia.com/terms/g/government-bond.asp).
+As a result, interest rates are almost always higher on corporate bonds, even for companies with top-flight [[credit quality]](https://www.investopedia.com/terms/c/creditquality.asp).
+The difference between the yields on highly-rated corporate bonds and U.S. Treasuries is called the [[credit spread]](https://www.investopedia.com/terms/c/creditspread.asp).

 ## Corporate Bond Ratings

-Before being issued to investors, bonds are reviewed for the creditworthiness of the issuer by one or more of [three U.S. rating agencies](https://www.investopedia.com/terms/b/bond-rating-agencies.asp): Standard & Poor's Global Ratings, Moody's Investor Services, and Fitch Ratings.1 2 3 Each has its own ranking system, but the highest-rated bonds are commonly referred to as "[Triple-A](https://www.investopedia.com/terms/a/aaa.asp)" rated bonds.
+Before being issued to investors, bonds are reviewed for the creditworthiness of the issuer by one or more of [[three U.S. rating agencies]](https://www.investopedia.com/terms/b/bond-rating-agencies.asp): Standard & Poor's Global Ratings, Moody's Investor Services, and Fitch Ratings.1 2 3 Each has its own ranking system, but the highest-rated bonds are commonly referred to as "[Triple-A](https://www.investopedia.com/terms/a/aaa.asp)" rated bonds.
 The lowest rated corporate bonds are called high-yield bonds due to their greater interest rate applied to compensate for their higher risk.
 These are also known as ["junk" bonds](https://www.investopedia.com/terms/j/junkbond.asp).

 Bond ratings are vital to alerting investors to the quality and stability of the bond in question.
 These ratings consequently greatly influence interest rates, investment appetite, and bond pricing.